pclaypoole/SQL-Suspicious-Transactions/README.md

 * Do you see any fraudulent or anomalous transactions?

 ```
+Yes.
 ```

 * If you answered yes to the previous question, explain why you think there might be fraudulent transactions during this time frame.

 ```
+Based on the large sizes of the transactions we see potential fraud early in the morning from 7am-9am.
 ```

 # 3. $2.00 Fraudsters